EISHU92/gamesport/README.md

 # GamesPort
 GamesPort is a game pack that contains 80s and 90s games for package manager Pil (On Eishu92) People can copy and distribute this program freely.
-You can install this package with pil. by typing:
+This program need pil to run, download pil from Pil_Installer repo You can install this package with pil. by typing:
 \n$ sudo ppil --ins-down gamesport